 If you are required to pay income tax, you must do so within the tax filing period (by March 15).
 There are five payment methods available, including credit card payments and QR code payments at convenience stores.

-| Tax payment by transfer | Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Authorization and Payment Request Form”) |
+| Tax Payment by Transfer | Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Request Form and Payment Slip Request Form”) |

-| Electronic payment | Pay via e-Tax, direct payment, or online banking |
+| Electronic Payment | Pay via e-Tax, direct payment, or online banking |

 | Credit Card Payment | Pay by credit card on the "National Tax Credit Card Payment Site" |